GeraldIr/xet/README.md

 ## Overview

-Bump is a command-line tool for managing and modifying values in multiple files using a configuration file (`bump.cfg`).
+Bump is a command-line tool for managing and modifying values in multiple files using a configuration file (`.bump`).
 It supports various methods of identifying and modifying values, including tags, line/column positions, and regular expressions.

 ## Installation